ZINC Overview Information

 ZINC Side Effects & Safety

-Zinc is LIKELY SAFE for most adults when applied to the skin, or when taken by mouth in amounts not larger than 40 mg per day.
+Zinc is LIKELY SAFE for most adults when applied to the skin, or when taken by mouth in amounts not larger than 40 mg daily.
 Routine zinc supplementation is not recommended without the advice of a healthcare professional.
 In some people, zinc might cause nausea, vomiting, diarrhea, metallic taste, kidney and stomach damage, and other side effects.
 Using zinc on broken skin may cause burning, stinging, itching, and tingling.

 Taking high amounts of zinc is LIKELY UNSAFE.
 High doses above the recommended amounts might cause fever, coughing, stomach pain, fatigue, and many other problems.